lightscaletech/pulseaudio-streamer/README.md

 ## About
 A small python application that scans the network for UPnP device.
 It creates a pulseaudio null sink for each.
 This allows you select it as an output devices for each application in puvucontrol.
-When a sync becomes active the monitor for it gets encoded and streamed over the network to the UPnP device.
+When a sink becomes active the monitor for it gets encoded and streamed over the network to the UPnP device.